 Can you prevent a teething puppy from chewing on furniture?

-If you’ve recently brought home a puppy with persistent nibbles, you may find yourself asking, “How can I protect furniture from dogs chewing?” several times a day.
+If you’ve recently brought home a puppy with persistent nibbles, you may ask, “How can I protect furniture from dogs chewing?” several times a day.

 Well, we have good news.
 Though it may seem impossible to stop your dog from chewing on everything within reach, there are ways to mitigate the problem.